ray-project/enhancements/reps/2023-07-28-serve-grpc-proxy.md

   `HTTPProxy` will return the response in the ASGI `Send` object
 - gRPC clients send user defined protobuf to the `gRPCProxy` to send request to the replicas. `gRPCProxy` will return back user defined protobuf
-  - Metadata from the client to the gRPC server contains `route_path` for the router to route to, `method_name` for the method to call on the deployment, `application` for which application to route to if the `route_path` is not provided, `request_id` for tracking the request, and `multiplexed_model_id` for doing model multiplexing
+  - Metadata from the client to the gRPC server contains `application` for which
+  - application to route to, `request_id` for tracking the request, and `multiplexed_model_id` for doing model multiplexing.
+All those are optional to a request.
   - Trailing Metadata from the server contains `request_id` for tracking the request
 - The rest are existing code besides added a new `gRPCRequest` object to be used in place of `StreamingHTTPRequest` object in `RayServeHandle` and `Router`